ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

 While operating on a database with RootsMagic alone, there is no problem.
 The authentic RMNOCASE collation is always used.

-When working on a RootsMagic database externally, there can be issues if precautions are not take,
+When working on a RootsMagic database externally, there can be issues if precautions are not take.
+This is becasue the authentic RMNOCASE collation function is not available outside the RM app and the fake RMNOCASE is used instead.

 If names contain only the 26 latin characters, it would seem that there should not be a problem because the fake and authentic RMNOCASE should produce the same results.
 NOT TESTED

 Indexes contain data that can be easily reconstructed by the SQLite command "reindex".
-However, if a database is opened and it already has an index created with, say the authentic RMNOCASE and one operates on the date using the fake RMNOCASE and an index using RMNOCASE collation is used, bad things may happen.
+However, if a database is opened and it already has an index created with, say the authentic RMNOCASE and one operates on the data using the fake RMNOCASE and an index using RMNOCASE collation is used, bad things may happen.

 ### Two situations to consider

-Operating on a database opened only in an external tool Operating on a database opened in RootsMagic and an external tool simultaneously.
+  Operating on a database opened only in an external tool.

+  Operating on a database opened in RootsMagic and an external tool simultaneously.

 Every time you plan to add, remove, or modify data in a column sorted by RMNOCASE, you must run the command to reindex first.